Alepochori, Evros: Life of the inhabitants

 From there, winter preparations began.
-The men were engaged in plowing, sowing, cutting wood for the fireplace, while the women made preparations for the winter (loom, frumenty, rousnitsia, groats, couscous, pickles).
+The men were engaged plowing, sowing, cutting wood for the fireplace, while the women made preparations for the winter (loom, frumenty, rousnitsia, groats, couscous, pickles).

 In the winter, the nights were of great value.
 They gathered every night in a house and there they did various jobs (knitting, embroidery, wool), they sang and told fairytales.
 The storytellers were sought after by both children and adults.

 The festivities of the twelfth day, Christmas, were the most important event in the village.
 There were dances, fun, visits, engagements, weddings, because they didn't have a lot of work during that time.
 In every need of a fellow villager, everyone ran and helped as much as they could.
 The society of the village was male dominated.
 The man was the head of the house and the woman often had a hard time if she did not fall into good hands.
 There was great respect for the master (father-in-law) and his wife.

 The rest of the winter was pleasant and the big celebrations then continued on carnival.
 In all the houses there was a stone that wrote the name of the householder and the date of construction of the house, a characteristic of the Byzantines.

-They believed a lot in legends, Traditions, manners, customs, beliefs, prejudices and ghosts.
+They believed a lot in legends, traditions, manners, customs, beliefs, prejudices and ghosts.
 When they got sick they had to go through a foreign field.
 In order not to cry, the small children went through "wedges".
 There was someone in the village who was healing the "saralik" (yellowness).
 He cut the lower part of his tongue and did not let the patient sleep for three days.
 They believed a lot in the "stio" (ghost).
 In an elm, in the place "gialadarki", the "stio" appeared late at night.
 They believed in the "uramades", that is, that they peed on the part of the devil and had to be healed.
 Doctors and herbs replaced the doctors who did not exist.